Streamline Pictures: Criticism

 Because of Macek's notoriety with a certain branch of fandom, Streamline became one of the early catalysts of the sub vs. dub debate.
-Macek's philosophy towards anime dubbing, as stated in several interviews, most notably published Protoculture Addicts and Animag, has become largely synonymous with the negative connotation concerning "Americanized dubs".
+Macek's philosophy towards anime dubbing, as stated in several interviews, most notably published by Protoculture Addicts and Animag, has become largely synonymous with the negative connotation concerning "Americanized dubs".

 Later years

 Streamline Pictures stopped producing new anime releases in 1997, but continued to distribute its complete library in North America.
 In 1996, the company began to release foreign films under its "Independent Filmworks" label until 2000 when the company closed.
-The company's Modelworks division was sold in 1998 and the "Streamline Pictures Modelworks" division became a separate company operating under the name, "Avatar Creations."
+The company's Modelworks division was sold in 1998 and the "Streamline Pictures Modelworks" division became a separate company operating under the name "Avatar Creations".

-Today, rights to much of the Streamline film and television library (such as Akira and The Castle of Cagliostro) have either reverted to the Japanese rights holder and licensed to other companies; while others have never been re-released due to licensing issues and lack of demand.
+Today, rights to much of the Streamline film and television library (such as Akira and The Castle of Cagliostro) have either reverted to the Japanese rights holder and licensed to other companies, while others have never been re-released due to licensing issues and lack of demand.